operating-systems file-management

 Blocking

 Blocking is the mapping of logical user records onto physical disk blocks.
-Since the size of a user record rarely matches the fixed size of a hardware sector, the OS must pack or split records to optimise storage.
+Since user records rarely match the fixed size of hardware sectors, the operating system must pack or split records to optimise storage utilisation.

-Records have a fixed length, and an integral number of records are packed into each block.
+Records have fixed length, and an integral number of records fill each block.

-Records have variable lengths and can span across multiple block boundaries.
+Records have variable length and may span multiple block boundaries.

-- Disadvantage: Reading a spanned record requires at least two block IO operations.
+Cost: Reading a spanned record requires at least two I/O operations.

-- Wastage: If a record cannot fit in the remainder of the current block, that space is wasted, and the record starts in the next block.
+Cost: If a record does not fit in the block remainder, that space is wasted and the record starts in the next block.